Planetary Nebula Ethos 1

 Finder Chart

 The planetary nebula Ethos 1 is located in the constellation Lyra.
-The best observation time is April to October.
+On 10 July it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observation time is January to December.